 Our next events will have to take place online using Zoom.

 We regret not everyone can or wishes to participate in this way, but it is our only viable option under Covid-19 restrictions.

-We will continue to monitor in the light of government advice as to when it will be safe to re-commence and will advise you accordingly.
-However, the expert advice does suggest that this will not be a short suspension, unfortunately.
+We will continue to monitor in the light of government advice as to when it will be safe to return to our normal ways of meeting and holding events.

-We wish all members good health during this trying time and hope to see you all again for U3A activity before too long.
+We wish all members good health during this trying time and look forward to meeting you all again for U3A activity, albeit online.

 Brecon U3A Committee

 We have set up a Brecon U3A Facebook Group - see links at top right for information